 The number of extensions currently used, along with the maximum number of unused extensions allowed within the current plan is displayed in the circle.
-If you have used your maximum number of extensions, please contact MaxoTel support to upgrade your plan.
+If you have used your maximum number of extensions, please see How to Change Plan.

 Adding an Extension or SIP Trunk